-Emmanuel Guillén is a Mexican photographer currently based in New York City.
+Emmanuel Guillén Lozano is a Mexican photographer and photo editor currently based in New York City.
 He holds a BA in Communications from the Universidad del Valle de México.
 His work focuses on social issues, human rights and the effects of violence, and has been published in The New York Times, Vice, Der Taggespiegel, and Deutsche Welle, among others.

 He won the Art Works Projects for Human Rights Emerging Lens Award in 2016 for his work on disappeared people in Mexico and was selected for The New York Times Portfolio Review in 2017.
 His projects have been featured by organizations including Open Society Foundations, Aperture Foundation, the Committee to Protect Journalists, the Bronx Documentary Center, Reporters Without Borders and Photoville.